guyer/phasefieldbenchmark-8/README.md

 that other examples from the paper can be implemented by editing the input files.

-The development is an ongoing process and probably will only be completed after the paper has already been published.
+The development of this repostiory is an ongoing process and probably will only be completed after the paper has already been published.

 ## Feedback